novika-lang/novika/README.md

 ### Blocks are continuations

-A Novika continuation is a block that consists of two blocks: the stack block, and the code block (often referred to simply as *block*), like so: `[ [ …code… ] [ …stack… ] ]`.
+A Novika continuation is a block that consists of two blocks: the stack block, and the code block, like so: `[ [ …code… ] [ …stack… ] ]`.
 Many words exist that create, add, remove, or modify continuation blocks and continuations.
-Most of them are so-called *builtins*, which are pieces of runnable native code as seen from Novika.
+Most of them are so-called *builtins*, which are bits of runnable native code as seen from Novika.
 Here are some examples:

 - [hydrate](https://novika-lang.github.io/words/#hydrate), as in: